dcrespo3d/zx-spectrum-snake/README.md

 With these settings, the red/cyan bars for the pilot tone have the same width, the load tones are heard clearly thru the Spectrum speaker and the game loads OK.

-When the red/cyan bars have different widths, it is usually due to low audio volume, and games may fail to load.
+When the red/cyan stripes have different widths, it is usually due to low audio volume, and games may fail to load.